Desiccant Dehumidification Applications

-Both desiccant dehumidifiers and mechanical refrigeration systems can remove moisture from the air, so the question is which type is best suited for a given application?
-To explore a few applications related to moisture regain prevention please take a look at our case studies.
+Both desiccant dehumidifiers and mechanical refrigeration systems can remove moisture from the air, so the question is, which type is best suited for a given application?
+To explore a few applications related to moisture regain prevention and desiccant dehumidification, please take a look at our case studies.

-Fungi feed on any carbon based material and when they become airborne, they are often harmful to humans.
-As they feed, fungi can destroy priceless art or historical objects as well as grains that are used in breweries, seeds in storage or food products being shipped via ocean freight.
+Fungi feed on any carbon based material.
+When they become airborne, they are often harmful to humans.
+As they feed, fungi can destroy priceless art or historical objects as well as grains that are used in breweries, seeds in storage, or food products being shipped via ocean freight.

-Bry-Air, Inc. desiccant dehumidifiers are used to control the moisture content of the air which surrounds the material or object to be protected causing the micro-organisms to remain dormant.
-To explore a few applications related to mold and fungus prevention please take a look at our case studies.
+Bry-Air, Inc. desiccant dehumidifiers are used to control the moisture content of the air that surrounds the material or object to be protected, causing the micro-organisms to remain dormant.
+To explore a few applications related to mold and fungus prevention and desiccant dehumidification, please take a look at our case studies.

 Bry-Air preserving for the future…

 Moisture is the natural enemy of preservation.
 It results in the decay of paper, parchments and photographic film, causing organic colors and dyes to fade.
 If proper measures are not taken in time, artifacts that are generally made of organic material i.e. wood, leather, paper, natural fiber, bone, ivory, etc., could be lost forever.